alan-turing-institute/hartlib/README.md

 Code for processing the Hartlib Papers, extracting topics, and detecting semantic change.
 Collaboration between Barbara McGillivray, Simon Hengchen, and Robin Buning.

+The script for cleaning the texts was adapted from an original script by Miguel Won.

 Steps:

 a) Linguistic pre-processing of letters: